North America’s largest gem-quality diamond has narrowly escaped being discarded by a multinational mining group in Canada.

 Make like history’s prospectors and follow the path of Canada’s gold rush at Fraser Canyon through an interactive experience at British Columbia’s Canadian Museum of History.
 New to the museum this year, the exhibition ‘Gold Rush! – El Dorado in British Columbia’ encourages visitors to explore how the discovery of gold in the Pacific Northwest changed the province forever.
 Featuring over 280 artefacts, the collection includes miner’s tools from this period as well as demonstrating how gold features in contemporary times through articles such as Olympic gold medals.

-If you’re keen to get hands on with a treasure hunt of your own in Canada, why not experience the Wildlife and Gold Rush tour through the country’s alluring rural province Yukon?
+If you’re keen to get hands on with a treasure hunt of your own in Canada, why not experience the Yukon and Alaska Explorer tour through the country’s alluring rural province Yukon?

 Follow the prospecting footsteps of Yukon’s gold-seeking past as you travel along the Klondike Highway to the historic settlements of Dawson City, Beaver Creek and Skagway.
 Along the journey you’ll discover the untouched beauty of Kluane National Park & Reserve and can even try your hand at gold panning – you never know, maybe you’ll bring more than memories home from your holiday in Canada!